 11. How to Enable Promiscuous Mode

-What happens in normal mode, when a packet received by a network card,
+Therefore, What happens in normal mode is when a packet is received by a network card,

 it verifies that the packet belongs to itself.
-If not, it drops the packet normally, but in the promiscuous mode is used to accept all the packets that flows through the network card.
+If not, it drops the packet normally, but in the promiscuous mode, it accepts all the packets that flows through the network card.

 To set the promiscuous mode, use the following command.